Little, Arthur L.

 Research and teaching fields

-Shakespeare; Early Modern Studies; Lesbian, Gay, Bi-Sexual, and Transgender Studies (LGBTS); Gender Studies; African American Studies; Race and Ethnic Studies.
+Shakespeare; Early Modern Studies; Shakespeare/Early Modern Race Studies; Race and Ethnic Studies; African American Studies; Lesbian, Gay, Bi-Sexual, and Transgender Studies (LGBTS) and Gender Studies.

 Shakespeare Jungle Fever: National-Imperial Re-Visions of Race, Rape and Sacrifice (Stanford, CA: Stanford University Press, 2000).
 “Picturing the Hand of White Women,” pp.25-67, REPRINTED in Shakespearean Criticism, 73 (Thomson Gale, 2003), 273-285.

 “Re-Historicizing Race, White Melancholia, and the Shakespearean Imaginary.”
 Shakespeare Quarterly (forthcoming, 2016).